GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 It is recommended that **all** resources are served with one of the following three headers.

-#### Allow the resource to be loaded `cross-origin`
+#### Allow resources to be loaded `cross-origin`

-`cross-origin` is recommended to be applied by CDN-like services whose resources are assumed to be loaded by cross-origin pages unless they are already served through [CORS](#cors) because it has a similar effect.
+It's recommended that CDN-like services apply `cross-origin` to resources (since they are usually loaded by cross-origin pages), unless they are already served through [CORS](#cors) which has a similar effect.

 {% Img src="image/YLflGBAPWecgtKJLqCJHSzHqe2J2/qP2mspVMC6RazxDjWUrL.png",
 alt="Cross-Origin-Resource-Policy: cross-origin", width="800", height="234" %}